 - Membership Token: In flashback, he is shown playing a White Lotus tile, implying that he was a member of the Order of the White Lotus.

 - Mentor Occupational Hazard: It wasn't old age that killed him.

-- Parental Substitute: Implied to be the closest thing Aang ever had to a parent, let alone a father.
+- Parental Substitute: Implied to be the closest thing Aang ever had to a parent.

 - Posthumous Character: In the main narrative, he is long since dead.
 We learn of him through Aang's flashbacks.